TomCC7/ros-docker-gui/README.md

 # ros-docker-gui

 [ROS](https://www.ros.org/) docker image with GUI and Nvidia GPU acceleration support.
+There's a more comprehensive repo [here](https://github.com/turlucode/ros-docker-gui).

 ## How to use